Kongkawee/git-commands/remote-commands.md

    - you move from Github to another hosting site, like Bitbucket
    - you want to switch from the https to the ssh protocol (the remote URL is different)

-8. To create a *second* remote repository for your local repo, the command to add a remote named "bitbucket" with the URL "https://bitbucket.org/your-username/git-commands" is:
+7. To create a *second* remote repository for your local repo, the command to add a remote named "bitbucket" with the URL "https://bitbucket.org/your-username/git-commands" is:
    ```
-   todo your answer
+   git remote add bitbucket https://bitbucket.org/your-username/git-commands
    ```
    - Note: you must **create** an empty repo on Bitbucket.
 This command just adds it as a remote, it won't create the remote repo.